Purple Haze: Releases and charts

 On March 17, 1967, "Purple Haze" was released in the UK as the first single on Track Records.
 Another Hendrix composition, the R&B-influenced "51st Anniversary" was included as the B-side.
 Paul McCartney, who was an early Hendrix supporter, gave the record an enthusiastic pre-release review in Melody Maker.
 The single entered the charts at number 39 on Record Mirror and at number 43 on Melody Maker.
 It peaked at number three and spent 14 weeks on the chart.
 During March 1967, several performances of "Purple Haze" were filmed to promote the song and used for television programs, such as Beat-Club, Dee Time, and Top of the Pops.
 Live performances were also broadcast on German NDR and BBC Radio's Saturday Club.
 In 2022, the British Phonographic Industry awarded "Purple Haze" its Gold certification, signifying sales of over 400,000.

 For the American single, Reprise Records paired the song with "The Wind Cries Mary".
 (Note: Track Records marked on the box with master tape sent to Reprise Records for its remastering, "DELIBERATE DISTORTION.
 DO NOT CORRECT.")
 It was released on June 19, 1967, the day following the Experience's performance at the Monterey Pop Festival.
 (Note: There are also conflicting dates for the Reprise single release.
 Shapiro, Roby, and Shadwick list it as June 19, 1967; McDermott uses August 16, 1967, one week before the American release of Are You Experienced.)
 The single entered the Billboard Hot 100 pop chart on August 26, where it spent eight weeks and reached number 65.
 "Purple Haze" was included as the opening track on the American release of Are You Experienced on August 23, 1967.
 Because of the song's airplay on underground FM radio, the album became more popular than Hendrix's singles.
 (Note: KMPX in San Francisco, one of the pioneers of the "underground" or progressive radio formats in the US, began playing an acetate pressing of the song before it was released by Track Records in the UK.)

 One of Hendrix's most popular songs, "Purple Haze" appears on numerous compilation albums.
 Some of these include Smash Hits, The Essential Jimi Hendrix, The Singles Album, Kiss the Sky, Cornerstones: 1967–1970, The Ultimate Experience, Experience Hendrix: The Best of Jimi Hendrix, Voodoo Child: The Jimi Hendrix Collection, and The Singles Collection.
 An alternative version recorded at the same time, but with different vocal and guitar overdubs, is the first song on The Jimi Hendrix Experience 2000 box set.
-Live recordings of "Purple Haze" as performed by each of the different Hendrix lineups have been released.
-These include Live at Monterey (the Experience), Live at Woodstock (Gypsy Sun and Rainbows), Live at the Fillmore East (Band of Gypsys), and Live at Berkeley (the Cry of Love touring group).
+Live recordings of "Purple Haze" as performed by different Hendrix lineups have been released.
+These include Live at Monterey (the Experience), Live at Woodstock (Gypsy Sun and Rainbows), and Live at Berkeley (the Cry of Love touring group).
 Additional live recordings with the Experience appear on Winterland (2011 Billboard number 49 album) and Miami Pop Festival (2013 Billboard number 39 album).